 37 Years Ago: Joe Walsh Enlists His Famous Bandmates for ‘… But Seriously Folks’

 Joe Walsh’s fourth album, … But Seriously Folks, is best known for producing the hit single “Life’s Been Good.”
-But that’s just the most starting point of a record that proved to be one of Walsh’s most durable LPs.
+But that’s just the most obvious starting point of a record that proved to be one of Walsh’s most durable LPs.

 Comparisons to the Eagles for the album came early and often — and not just because this was the first stand-alone project Walsh released after he joined the group before 1976′s Hotel California.
 All four of his bandmates appeared on … But Seriously Folks, though they’re mere footnotes on an album that strikes a more considered balance of introspection and biting wit, and of smart balladry and tough rockers, than the reconstituted Eagles’ deflating finale The Long Run.